 Provision of Service Statement

-The public liability policy is underwritten by Certain Underwriters at Lloyd’s.
+The public liability policy is underwritten by Aspen Managing Agents Ltd, syndicate 4711.

 Equipment and property is underwritten by Ecclesiastical Insurance Office plc.